 | RSI = 100 – [100 / (1 + RS)] |

 The “Average Gain” and “Average Loss” are calculated over a specific number of periods, which is almost always set to 14 by default.
-We can also add tools like VWAP and volume analytics to get a more complete picture of price behavior.
+Traders can also add tools like VWAP and volume analytics to get a more complete picture of price behavior.

 2.2.
 The calculation process in simple steps